 Just like that, mouse acceleration is disabled in Windows 10, and you can enjoy precise and linear mouse movements both on your desktop and in games.

-To be on the safe side, make sure to always uncheck the mouse acceleration option in every game that you play.
+To be on the safe side, make sure to always uncheck the mouse acceleration box in every game that you play.